JessicaBorja/Master-project/readme.md

 In conda_env.yml, we set cudatoolkit=10.1 by default.
 Set the CUDA toolkit version to match the native CUDA version (in /usr/local/cuda/), since you must compile the hough voting code with corresponding CUDA compiler (nvcc is not provided with the conda cudatoolkit distribution).
 This can be checked with: nvcc --version.

-- Install the Hough voting layer:
+- Install the Hough voting layer

 The hough voting layer implementation was taken from [uois2d repo](https://github.com/chrisdxie/uois/tree/uois2d).
 Please refer to their repository for more information about it.

-To install the voting layer first install [Eigen] (https://eigen.tuxfamily.org/index.php?title=Main_Page)
+To install the voting layer first install [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 ```
 git clone https://github.com/eigenteam/eigen-git-mirror.git
 cd eigen-git-mirror/